tensorpack/tensorpack/examples/keras/README.md

 Keras does not respect variable scopes or variable collections, which contradicts with tensorpack trainers.
-Therefore Keras support is __experimental__.
+Therefore Keras support is __experimental__ and __unofficial__.

-These simple examples can run within tensorpack smoothly, but note that a future version of Keras or a complicated model may break them (unlikely, though).
+These simple examples can run within tensorpack smoothly, but note that a complicated model or a future version of Keras may break them.